-Alas, every meat lover’s dream.
-A diet that not only allowed huge slabs of meat, but encouraged it.
-As I researched, I came across claims of carnivore diet results that ranged from interesting to absurd.
+Alas, every meat lover's dream.
+A diet that not only allows huge slabs of meat, but encourages it.
+As I researched, I came across carnivore diet claims and results that ranged from interesting to absurd.

-Could such an appealing diet really shed weight quick, pack on slabs of muscle, and reverse the chronic conditions plaguing humans today?
+Could such an appealing diet really accelerate weight loss, build slabs of muscle, and reverse chronic conditions plaguing humanity?

 3 out of every 5 Americans suffers from at least one chronic disease, and the numbers look similar internationally.
-Becoming carnivorous is one exciting potential solution.
+Becoming carnivorous may be one exciting potential solution.

 I had my doubts.
 I spent two months scouring articles, videos, podcasts, and interviews for everything related to the carnivore diet.
 I voraciously consumed it all and after deliberation, decided to go full carnivore for 30-days.
-Here’s what I uncovered from research, my personal carnivore experience, and why I changed my mind on it.
+Here's what I uncovered from digging into the science, my personal carnivore experience (the benefits and drawbacks), and why I changed my mind.

 Disclaimer: Always do your own research and consult your doctor before changing your diet.